nearform/well/test/README.md

   // register the seneca-vcache plugin - this provides version-based caching for
   // data entities over multiple memcached servers, and caches by query in addition to id
   // seneca.use('vcache')

+ 2) JSONFILE in separate process

+  *INIT ISSUES
+can't init jsonrest-api (tag:data-ditor) on localhost have not tried on docker. it fails on localhost and so it will on docker

+when data-editor is commented out, some of the acceptance tests work

+when both jsonfile-store and app are in same process then everything works